Don’t get scammed selling your San Antonio home.

 Your house is one of the most expensive assets you can acquire in your life, so it’s important to choose a reputable home buyer when you decide to sell.
-Real estate can be a lucrative area, and sometimes investors are willing to sacrifice the most important part of their business—integrity—in order to generate the numbers they’re looking for.
+Real estate can be a lucrative area, and sometimes investors are willing to sacrifice the most important part of their business—integrity—in order to generate the profits they’re focused on.
 Sometimes they even break the law to achieve their goals.
-Here are a few ways a homebuyer may not be telling you the total truth.
+Here are a few ways a home buyer may not be telling you the total truth.

-Any time someone tells you there’s a new government program you can take advantage of in order to stave off foreclosure…all for the low, low one-time price of $399 + taxes and fees and a recurring $49 a month until your house is paid off…walk away.
+Any time a stranger contacts you and tells you there’s a new government program you can take advantage of in order to stave off foreclosure, and then wants money to get you enrolled in the program, walk away.

-We Buy Ugly Houses has been America’s premier homebuyer since 1996.
-Our trusted homebuyers will inspect your home in-person and make you an fair cash offer, sometimes on the same day as our visit.
+We Buy Ugly Houses has been America’s premier home buyer since 1996.
+Our trusted local property specialists will tour your home in person and can make you a fair cash offer, sometimes on the same day as our visit.
 No hassles.
 No games.
 Just honest business.
 We don’t use pressure tactics, and we won’t call you unless you reach out to us first.
 We respect your time and your privacy.